vanallenlab/ped_germline_SV/version_changelogs/README.md

 ## Change logs for study callset versions

 #### Version 2.5 (release date TBD)
+- Increased stringency of primary GT filtering method, `FilterGenotypes` trained on NIH All of Us data, from 15% to 5% target FDR
+- Re-trained secondary GT filtering method, `MinGQ`, while restricting to pediatric cancer trios (and not including any 1000G trios)
+- Increased global maximum no-call rate to 5%
 - Corrected a bug causing 12 extra cases to be included in analyses despite not having ancestry-matched controls

 #### Version 2.4 (release date September 29, 2023)